 Data for communicable diseases are published every four weeks in CDI.
 For each of the four reporting weeks reviewed, the number of cases is presented in tabular form together with the rate of reporting per 1,000 consultations.
-Brief comments on the reports accompany the table.
+Brief comments on the reports are included in the surveillance highlights section if appropriate.
 The case definitions are as follows: